Deepshift/DeepCreamPy/INSTALLATION_BINARY.md

 DeepCreamPy is now ready to run!

-For instructions on running the binary, see [Decensoring tutorial](USAGE.md).
+For instructions on running the binary, see this [decensoring tutorial](USAGE.md).